AXIOM 1 Foundational Axiom of Variety and Control

 Love, T., & Cooper, T. (2007).
 An Inclusive Approach to Learning Object Architectures: Portfolios and RDF.
 In K. Harman & A. Koohang (Eds.), Learning Objects: Standards, Metadata, Repositories, and LCMS (pp. 315-350).
 Santa Rosa, California: Informing Science Press.

 Love, T. (2007).
-System dynamics modelling of national design infrastructure development.
+System Dynamics modelling of national design infrastructure development.
 In K. Fielden & J. Sheffield (Eds.), Systemic development: local solutions in a global environment.
 ANSYS 2007 proceedings (Vol. [CDROM]).
 Auckland: Unitech.

 2006